Sustainable Tips for Alsace Christmas Market Road Trip

 Where to Stay in Eguisheim for Christmas

 One of the highlights of our entire Alsace road trip was staying in a yellow timber house along a cobblestone street in Eguisheim.
 I can not recommend the place we stayed in enough.
 This cozy blue timber house has a rustic charm while providing all the modern conveniences.
-We were so excited to hole up here for two full nights and pretend like we were living in a Christmas fairy tale.
+We were so excited to hole up here for two full nights and pretend to be living in a Christmas fairy tale.

 Where to eat for Vegetarians